minprog/platforms/scraping-data/30 transforming/contents.md

 ## Done

 In the next step you will visualize the date to finally answer the question: What year had the best average IMDB rating for its top 5 movies?

-## How to submit

-Add `extract.py` to your git repository from the Scraping assignment.
-Then share the URL to your repository at GitHub once again below.
-This should look something like: `https://github.com/minprog-platforms/your_repo_name`.